codesandbox/docs/packages/projects-docs/pages/learn/getting-started/collaborate-share.md

 # Collaborate and Share

 CodeSandbox Projects was built to facilitate collaboration.
-Add team members to your current team and grant access to all projects and branches or share specific branches for more granular permissions.
+Work in teams to grant access to all projects and branches or share specific branches for more granular permissions.

 ## Share specific branches